LabEG/first-di/CONTRIBUTING.md

 ---

-Thank you for contributing to @labeg/code-style! 🎉
+Thank you for contributing to first-di! 🎉